mad-ady/mqttNanny/README.md

 $ sudo apt-get install python3-pip python3-yaml python3-notify2 espeak xscreensaver xdotool imagemagick
 $ sudo pip3 install paho-mqtt
 ```
 Note that currently only Linux systems are supported, but the code is written so that it could be extended for other OSes as well (pull requests are welcome).
-The linux system needs to be running Xorg (Xwayland probably needs many changes) and the screensaver program needs to be Xscreensaver (not mate-screensaver, xfce-screensaver, etc).
+The linux system needs to be running Xorg (Xwayland probably needs many changes) and the screensaver program needs to be Xscreensaver or mate-screensaver.
 Support for other screensavers could be added in the future though (pull request welcome).
 The code was tested on a Odroid H2 (x86_64), Odroid XU4 (armhf) and an Odroid N2 (arm64).
 To migrate from mate-screensaver to xscreensaver you can do the following:
 ```
 $ sudo apt-get purge mate-screensaver
 $ xscreensaver-demo